CahanLab/CellNet/README.md

 # CellNet

 ### Introduction
 CellNet is a network-biology-based, computational platform that assesses the fidelity of cellular engineering and generates hypotheses for improving cell derivations.
 CellNet is based on the reconstruction of cell type-specific gene regulatory networks (GRNs), which we performed using publicly available **RNA-Seq** data of 16 mouse and 16 human cell and tissue types.
 For now, there are two ways to run CellNet for RNA-Seq data.
 You can run it as a command line tool on the cloud through Amazon Web Services (**recommended**), or you can run it locally (**not recommended**).
+Here we provide a 'bare-bones' walk-thru of how to apply CellNet to your RNA-Seq data.

 ## Ways to Run CellNet
 #### Running CellNet in the Cloud